dgroomes/calcite-playground/class-relationships/README.md

 * [ ] Assuming that the join is not optimized (or even if it is?), write a custom optimizer rule to optimize the join.
   I want to know the options for implementing joins where there isn't a join key but instead there is a direct pointer (object-to-object reference).
 Or maybe I'll realize that my question doesn't even make sense.
+* [ ] Defect.
+The join between `CLASSES` and `FIELDS` is acting like an inner join instead of a right join like I want.
+  When a class has no fields (and thus has no corresponding row in the `FIELDS` table), I still want the class to be in the result set.

 ## Finished Wish List Items